JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 }
 ```

-We implement `ValidateUnsigned`, and the allowance logic is added in the `fn validate_unsigned()` function.
-We check if the call is to `Call::submit_number_unsigned`, it returns an `Ok()`.
+We implement `ValidateUnsigned`, and the allowance logic is added in the `validate_unsigned` function.
+We check if the call is to `Call::submit_number_unsigned` and it returns an `Ok()`.
 Otherwise, `InvalidTransaction::Call`.

-The `ValidTransaction` object has some fields that touch on concept we have not talked about before.
+The `ValidTransaction` object has some fields that touch on concepts that we have not talked about before:

-- `priority`: Determines the ordering of two transactions given their dependencies are satisfied.
+- `priority`: Ordering of two transactions, given their dependencies are satisfied.
 - `requires`: List of tags this transaction depends on.
 - `provides`: List of tags provided by this transaction.
 Successfully importing the transaction will enable other transactions that depend on these tags to be included as well. `provides` and `requires` tags allow Substrate to build a dependency graph of transactions and import them in the right order.
-- `longevity`: Transaction longevity, which describes minimum number of blocks the transaction is valid.
+- `longevity`: Transaction longevity, which describes the minimum number of blocks the transaction is valid for.
 After this period the transaction should be removed from the pool or revalidated.
-- `propagate`: Indicating if the transaction should be propagated to other peers.
-By setting to `false` the transaction will still be considered for including in blocks that are authored on the current node, but will never be sent to other peers.
+- `propagate`: Indication if the transaction should be propagated to other peers.
+By setting to `false` the transaction will still be considered for inclusion in blocks that are authored on the current node, but will never be sent to other peers.

 Third, we define the associated type of `SubmitUnsignedTransaction` in our runtime.